DataDog/dd-trace-php/README.md

 PHP Tracer

-This is alpha software.
+This is Beta software.
 We do not recommend using it in production yet.

 ## Installation